 How Does the IRA/LLC Structure work?

 This is a common way for two parties to transact in a loan agreement privately without having to rely on a bank's lending restrictions.
-You can "become your own lender" to lend money, write mortgages, finance a business, or even a fund a promising student's loan without dealing with a bank.
+You can "become your own lender" to lend money, write mortgages, finance a business, or even fund a promising student's loan without dealing with a bank.

 There are many varieties of these private debt agreements, often collateralized by real property, like a mortgage or deed of trust.
 Others are issued to businesses or to finance specific projects.